rust-lang/rust-project-goals/src/2024h2/README.md

 ## Summary

 This RFC presents the Rust project goal slate for 2024H2.
-The slate consists of NN total project goals of which we have selected three as our "flagship goals":
+The slate consists of <!-- #GOALS --> total project goals of which we have selected three as our "flagship goals":

 * Release the Rust 2024 edition (owner: @traviscross)
 * Bringing the Async Rust experience closer to parity with sync Rust (owners: @tmandry, @nikomatsakis)